1974 Oklahoma gubernatorial election

 The 1974 Oklahoma gubernatorial election was held on November 5, 1974, and was a race for Governor of Oklahoma.
 Democrat David Boren defeated Clem McSpadden in a run-off to claim his party's nomination after embattled incumbent David Hall was eliminated in the initial primary.
 Boren won the general election handily over Republican Jim Inhofe., who later won a 1994 U.S. Senate special election triggered by Boren's impending resignation to become the University of Oklahoma's president.

 Inhofe only carried Major, Nowata, Tulsa, and Washington counties.

+Primary election

+Primary elections were held on August 27, 1974 with runoffs occurring on September 17, 1974.